Secure Your New Hampshire Mortgage License With the Right Bond

 What happens if a claim is made against the bond?

 If a consumer suffers financial harm due to misconduct, they may file a claim.
-If validated, the surety pays damages up to the bond amount, and the licensee must reimburse the surety.
+If the surety is validated, the surety pays damages up to the bond amount, and the licensee must reimburse the surety.

 What is the consequence of operating without a mortgage bond?

-Operating without the required bond is a violation of RSA 397-A or RSA 397-B, which can result in license denial, suspension, or legal penalties.
+Operating without the required bond violates RSA 397-A or RSA 397-B and may result in license denial, suspension, or legal penalties.

 Is the bond a one-time requirement?

-No. The bond must remain active and be renewed annually to maintain mortgage licensing compliance.
+No. The bond must remain active and be renewed annually to maintain compliance with mortgage licensing requirements.

 Can the bond be transferred between companies?